agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 <a name="intro"></a>
 ## Introduction

-The goal of this lab is to develop molecular epidemiology skills by examining a *Salmonella* outbreak.
+The goal of this lab is to develop molecular epidemiology skills by examining a *Salmonella* outbreak using genomic data.

 **Lectures** - [Lecture 7](https://github.com/agmcarthur/Biochem-3BP3/blob/master/Lectures/Lecture%206%20-%20Molecular%20Epidemiology.pptx) Molecular Epidemiology [video ~x minutes]()